omshivaprakash/covid19-map/README.md

 Hi, I'm Daniel Karl 👋

-I wanted to know whether John Hopkins' map of COVID19 is accurate.
+I wanted to know whether Johns Hopkins' map of COVID19 is accurate.
 Therefore I set out to build my own map using the very same live data source, however, with